 - Take out serving dishes, basins used for washing hands, serving spoons, etc.

 - Take out plates, bowls, etc. for guests

-- Go grocery shopping for perishables
+- Grocery shop for perishables

 - Set out items needed for the transfer of merit: teapot, cup, and water basin; fill teapot with water

 - Set out candles/incense sticks & holder; lighter/matches